International Conference on Web Services

-The International Conference on Web Services or ICWS denotes an international forum for researchers and industry practitioners focused on Web services.
+The International Conference on Web Services (ICWS) denotes an international forum for researchers and industry practitioners focused on Web services.
 Since 2018 there are two ICWS events, one is sponsored by Services Society and Springer, and the other is sponsored by the IEEE Computer Society (IEEE ICWS).
 The IEEE ICWS event has an 'A' rating in the Conference Portal - Core and an 'A' rating in the Excellence in Research for Australia.